lucifer510/Spotify---Your-Music-Buddy/readme.md

   1. Play Song
   2. Pause Song
   3. Previous Song
+  4. Next Song
+  5. Jump To Specific Part In A Song Via Seekbar

 * In This Project I Have Provided All Songs File & Cover File.